 When working with a parent where alcohol and other drugs is a worry, solution-focused approaches with a parent can help:

-• help them to see a future where their children are safe, and others (including Child Safety) can see the children are safe
+- help the parent see a future where their children are safe, and others (including Child Safety) can see the children are safe

 The way alcohol and other drugs use takes control